-Screen Sessions will give you the opportunity to hear from experts in their respective fields as well as chat to them and get to know other teachers.
+Screen Sessions will give you the opportunity to hear from our team and experts in their respective fields, as well as connect with them and other teachers.
+We aim to ensure that you leave each session feeling inspired and equipped with activities to bring into the classroom.

-Screen Session: 3Cs of Screen Education - Critical Activities
+Screen Sessions - Screen Sessions - 3Cs of Screen Education: Critical Activities

 Critical learning involves studying a film to learn how to identify, examine, develop, evaluate, respond, question, problem-solve and articulate.
 Examining a film critically also means introducing learners to screen language (mise-en-scène, camerawork, editing, sound…) as well as examining character, setting, imagery, theme, etc.

-Louise Sedgewick, English/Media teacher at St Margaret’s Academy in West Lothian and an Into Film ambassador, will be sharing an overview of what critical screen education looks like for both Primary and Secondary, along with a whole bunch of suggested classroom activities for you to take away and try.
+Louise Sedgewick, English/Media teacher at St Margaret’s Academy in West Lothian and an Into Film ambassador, shares an overview of what critical screen education looks like for both Primary and Secondary, along with a whole bunch of suggested classroom activities for you to take away and try.

 Screen Sessions - Writing NQ Critical Essays for Screen Texts